zama-ai/fhevm/docs/fundamentals/acl.md

 ## Security best practice: isSenderAllowed()

 When a function receives a ciphertext (such as `ebool`, `euint8`, `eaddress`, ...), it needs to verify that the sender also has access to this ciphertext.
+This verification is crucial for security.

-This is important because otherwise, a contract could send any ciphertext authorized for the contract and potentially exploit the function to retrieve the value.
+Without this check, a contract could send any ciphertext authorized for the contract and potentially exploit the function to retrieve the value.
 For example, an attacker could transfer someone's balance as an encrypted amount.

-Without `require(TFHE.isSenderAllowed(encryptedAmount))`, an attacker who doesn't have access to this balance could determine the value by transferring the balance between two well-funded accounts.
+If the function does not include `require(TFHE.isSenderAllowed(encryptedAmount))`, an attacker who doesn't have access to this balance could determine the value by transferring the balance between two well-funded accounts.

 ## ACL for reencryption

 If a ciphertext must be reencrypted by a user, then explicit access must be granted to them.
 If this authorization is not given, the user will be unable to request a reencryption of this ciphertext.

 Due to the reencryption mechanism, a user signs a public key associated with a specific contract; therefore, the ciphertext also needs to be allowed for the contract.

 Let's take, for example, a transfer in an ERC20:

 ```solidity